TITLE 8 SOCIAL SERVICES

 A. The refugee resettlement program (RRP) is authorized under Title IV of the Immigration and Nationality Act of 1980.
 The act designates the federal department of health and human services (DHHS) as the federal administering agency.
 RRP regulations are issued by DHHS in the Code of Federal Regulations, Title 45, Part 400, which is supplemented by administrative and program instructions issued by the federal department from time to time.

-B. In accordance with authority granted to the department by NMSA 1978, section 27-1-3(J), and pursuant to executive order No. 80-62, dated 10/01/81, the governor of the state of New Mexico has designated the human services department as the single state agency responsible for administering the program in New Mexico.
+B. In accordance with authority granted to the health care authority by Subsection J of Section 27-1-3 NMSA 1978, and pursuant to executive order No. 80-62, dated 10/01/1981, the governor of the state of New Mexico has designated the health care authority (HCA) as the single state agency responsible for administering the program in New Mexico.

 8.119.410.4 DURATION: Permanent.

 8.119.410.6 OBJECTIVE: The objective of the RRP is to assist refugees to become self-sufficient by providing a program of financial and medical assistance while, supportive services are provided, to ensure the effective resettlement of refugees in the state of New Mexico through programs designed to assist with integration, promotion of economic self-sufficiency, and protecting refugees and communities from infectious diseases and other health related issues.
-HSD has agreed to administer this program subject to the receipt of federal funds.
+The HCA has agreed to administer this program subject to the receipt of federal funds.
 Under the RRP, sponsors(s) and VOLAGs work closely with the federal government to coordinate support services authorized under the program.
 The RRP includes the provision of refugee cash assistance (RCA), refugee medical assistance (RMA), refugee social services (RSS) and additional support services funded by the office of refugee resettlement (ORR).

 8.119.410.7 DEFINITIONS: [RESERVED]